Rental Concierge in Mérida Offers Insights on Her Mexico

 When “If Only I Had a Place,” my book on renting in Mexico was near completion, it hit me that one of the most important aspects of renting part-time in the city I chose in Mexico was having a person “on-the-ground” here.

-The Intrepid Elise, an expat who has had a business in Mexico for 12 years, was the person who could put a few pesos on my Telcel phone to keep the number active when I was in the U.S. and later, the person I contracted to check out potential apartments before I committed to a six-month rental.
+The Intrepid Elise, an expat who has worked and owned a business in Mazatlán for 12 years, was the person who could put a few pesos on my Telcel phone to keep the number active when I was in the U.S. and later, the person I contracted to check out potential apartments before I committed to a six-month rental.

 It would have been easy to publish the book without a list of this kind of people.
 Without it, the book still has plenty of value.
 Instead, I decided to network and find others like Elise who could be other aspiring expats’ person on the ground as they explored popular areas in Mexico for retirement.